emard/esp32lan8720/README.md

 it will boot and respond to ping and allow
 REPL etc over wired ethernet.

-Start it just as (can be put in main.py)
+Start it just as this (can be put in main.py)

     import lan8720

+It will request IP address by DHCP or editign file "lan8720.py" you can place fixed IP.